char0n/json-parsers/packages/tree-sitter/README.md

 ### Additional features

  - incremental parsing
- - dynamic AST updates with `edit` mode
+ - dynamic CST updates with `edit` mode
- - contains API for AST nodes retrieval and traversal
+ - contains API for CST nodes retrieval and traversal (via cursor mechanism)

 ### Additional notes

  - tree-sitter is implemented in C
  - [node.js](https://github.com/tree-sitter/node-tree-sitter) and [WASM](https://www.npmjs.com/package/web-tree-sitter) bindings exists
- - AST looks a little bit wild but should be manageable
+ - uses Parse Trees (CST) instead of AST
- - if there are missing fragments in parsed JSON, `MISSING` AST nodes are generated as part of the AST tree
+ - if there are missing fragments in parsed JSON, `MISSING` CST nodes are generated as part of the CST tree
- - documentation is for C programmers
+ - documentation is for C devs, JS devs needs to see the [binding](https://github.com/tree-sitter/node-tree-sitter/blob/master/index.js) and map the C functions into JS
- - would require more time to fully understand
+ - documentation claims that GitHub.com is using it for highlighting code written in several languages

 ### References